Grammys draw smallest U.S. TV audience since 2009

 On social media, the Grammys dominated the conversation on Monday night, with 17.2 million tweets mentioning the show, Twitter said.
 Sheeran's win for song of the year was the most-tweeted moment, followed by rapper Kendrick Lamar's performance, which offered a powerful commentary on racial issues.

-Facebook said 21 million people engaged in more than 50 million interactions about the show, and Lady Gaga's colourful tribute to late singer David Bowie was the most talked-about moment.
+Facebook said 21 million people engaged in more than 50 million interactions about the show, and Lady Gaga's colorful tribute to late singer David Bowie was the most talked-about moment.

 Instagram said 15 million people generated 53 million interactions about the Grammys, and Swift's photo of herself posing with singer Selena Gomez earned the most 'likes' from 2.1 million fans.